oj-codes/learnwithoj.com/content/posts/Your-Guide-to-Acing-the-CompTIA-Network+-Exam.md

 Consistency is key.
 Schedule regular study sessions, join a study group, and practice with mock exams until they feel like second nature.

 ### Taking the Exam
 Registration is a breeze.
-Head to the CompTIA website, select the Network+ exam, and pay the fee.
+Head to the CompTIA website, create an account, schedule the exam, and pay the fee.
+For more information visit (this page)[https://partners.comptia.org/how-to/register-for-an-exam].
 Your exam journey has officially begun!

 On the big day, get a good night’s sleep, eat a hearty breakfast, and arrive early.
 Remember, the early bird gets the networking worm.